-HOUSTON (AP) -- Oilfield services company Baker Hughes Inc. says the number of rigs actively exploring for oil and natural gas in the U.S. decreased by four this week to 1,778.
+HOUSTON (AP) -- Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. decreased by two this week to 1,769.

-The Houston-based company said in its weekly report Friday that 1,385 rigs were exploring for oil and 386 for gas.
-Seven were listed as miscellaneous.
-A year ago there were 1,931 active rigs.
+The Houston firm said in its weekly report Friday that 1,430 rigs were exploring for oil and 335 for gas.
+Four were listed as miscellaneous.
+A year ago there were 1,757 active rigs.

-Of the major oil- and gas-producing states, Colorado gained three rigs and Kansas and North Dakota each gained one.
+Of the major oil- and gas-producing states, Alaska gained three rigs, Colorado, North Dakota and Wyoming each gained two and New Mexico and Ohio each gained one.